yvonnedy/SOresponse_Py/CONTRIBUTING.md

 We love pull requests from everyone.

-Everyone are welcome to follow the steps below to participat in this project.
+Everyone are welcome to follow the steps below to participate in this project.

 ## Using Github